 Part-time work is unlikely, but career breaks are possible as work is project-based.
-Self-employed work is possible, managing your own workload and hours.
-Many IT professionals are independent contractors, but it is best to gain some experience and contacts in the industry by working for an employer before going down this route.
+While many IT professionals are independent contractors, it's best to gain some experience and contacts in the industry by working for an employer before going down this route.

 What to expect

 - The job is mostly office-based, working as a member of a project team.
-IT consultants are often based on clients' premises.
+You'll often be based on clients' premises.

-- There are more men than women working in the industry.
-However various groups exist to support women in IT and technology and to encourage them into the industry, such as BCSWomen and Women in Technology.
+- There are more men than women working in the industry, however various groups exist to support women in IT and technology, encourage them into the industry and list available jobs, such as BCSWomen and Women in Technology.

 - Jobs are available in many large towns and cities in the UK, with client sites located throughout the country, but most employers are based in London and the South East.

 - The work may be stressful and fast-paced, particularly when client deadlines need to be met.